Frequently Asked Questions

 The online application for admission to the Master of Science in Nurse Anesthesia program can be

-accessed at here.
+accessed here.
 Step 1 of the application process must be completed online.
-Once your online application is completed, download and complete the checklist and supplemental forms (including recommendation forms).
-These materials should be submitted together in a 9 x 13 envelope to the Mount Marty College Nurse Anesthesia Program Office.
-The address is Mount Marty College, Nurse Anesthesia Program Office, 5001 W 41st, Sioux Falls, SD 57106.
-Official transcripts and GRE score must be mailed directly to Mount Marty College from the original sites.
+Once your online application is completed, download and complete the appropriate admission application packet (BS to DNAP Application or MS to DNAP Application).
+Directions for submission can be found in the packet.
+Materials can be mailed to the school at Mount Marty College, Nurse Anesthesia Program, 5001 W 41st St., Sioux Falls, SD 57106.
+Official transcripts, GRE scores, and references MUST be mailed directly to the school.
 The Mount Marty GRE code is 6416.

 4. When is the application deadline?

-All application materials, including GRE score, must be received by the Nurse Anesthesia Program Office in Sioux Falls, SD before September 15 of the year prior to which admission is being sought.
+All application materials, including GRE score (for BS to DNAP students), must be received by the Nurse Anesthesia Program Office in Sioux Falls, SD before September 15 of the year prior to which admission is being sought.

 5. How many applicants do you have each year?

 We typically receive approximately 100-150 applications each year.

 6. Does my bachelor’s degree need to be in nursing?

 No, your bachelor's degree may be in nursing or an appropriate discipline from a fully accredited college or university.
 Applicants for the BS to DNAP track with non-nursing degrees must be registered nurses (RN) with experience as an RN in a critical care setting.
 For the MS to DNAP track, students must hold a Master of Science degree that enabled the student to take the National Certification Examiniation provided by the National Board for Certification and Recertification of Nurse Anesthetists or its predecessor.